stoeps13/connections-doc/source/admin/admin/t_admin_communities_show_start_comm_button.md

 When users are logged in to Communities, the **Start a Community** button displays only when users have permissions to create a community.
 When users are not logged in, it is not possible to determine their level of access.
 However, as administrator, you can enable or disable the display of the button globally for all anonymous users by configuring the show.startCommunity.To.Unauthenticated property in the Communities configuration file.

+!!! note
-**Note:** Users must have the community-creator role in order to create communities.
+    Users must have the community-creator role in order to create communities.
 For more information about this role, see *Roles*.

 1. To configure the show.startCommunity.To.Unauthenticated property, complete the following steps.
 2. Start the wsadmin client from the following directory of the system on which you installed the Deployment Manager: